Dzongri & Goechala Trek

 Having trekked for about three hours, you should plan to take your lunch at one of the road side huts.
-After about 6 & half hours from Yuksom (14kms), you will reach the forest bungalow at Bakhim.
+After about 6 and half hours from Yuksom (14kms), you will reach the Forest Bungalow of Bakhim.
 This is where you will stay overnight, unless the tour operator organizes camping at the site.

-Alternatively, take a break at Bakhim, have some refreshment at the nice tea stall here, soak in the wonderful views of the Yuksom valley and move on to the village Tsokha, which is about 1 hour uphill trek.
+Alternatively, take a break at Bakhim, have some refreshment at the nice tea stall here, soak in the wonderful views of the Yuksom valley and move on to the village Tshoka, which is about 1 hour uphill trek.
 Many trekkers do that as well, but it can be a long tiring walk (gradient to Tshokha is steep).

 DAY-3: Bakhim (9,000ft) - Dzongri (13,845ft)